jrpereirajr/iris-fhir-analytics/power-bi-config.md

 # Steps for connection IRIS as a Power BI data source

+*Note: this document was created on a previous cube version and the dimensions shown below aren't available anymore.
+However, you can follow the same steps and easily adapt them to the new structure.*

 ## Install Power BI Desktop

 This example uses Microsoft Power BI Desktop.
 You can get a trial version [here](https://powerbi.microsoft.com/en-us/get-started/).